Bkliger/project-01/README.md

 * Display translated levels everywhere.
 I do this in some places through a function but it would be more complicated to do it through handlebars.

-I could not get the event to update with participants - need help here.
+* I could not get the event to update with participants - need help here.

+* logout